Ivy2345/isorespin-pop/README.md

 Fork of isorespin to add workarounds for Pop!_OS

+This is super untested and super hacky and you shouldn't use it

 Linuxium's script to respin an Ubuntu, Ubuntu flavour, Linux Mint, neon, elementary, BackBox or Peppermint ISO and optionally add/remove functionality like kernels/packages/files, etc.

 In other words, it allows Ubuntu ISO to be respun and customized ("remastered") to create a new ISO.